By Roger Cox, Editor

 Pro Shop: 706-467-1298

-Given that context, tennis could easily have faded into the background if Neuhart hadn't carpentered together a broad range of programs designed to lure members and guests alike to the courts.
+Given that context, tennis could easily have faded into the background if the Peter Burwash International (PBI) staff, who have long managed this facility, hadn't carpentered together a broad range of programs designed to lure members and guests alike to the courts.
 The strategic location of the Lake Club Tennis Center helps, adjacent to a members-only gathering place with a fitness center, indoor and outdoor swimming pools, and cafe and a 10-minute walk from The Ritz-Carlton Lodge.
-Although there are two other four-court facilities in other parts of the plantation, the Lake Club is where the organized action takes place.
+Eric Gessner now heads that staff, having previously been posted at Caneel Bay Resort in the U.S. Virgin Island.
+Originally from outside Detroit, where he was a ranked junior, he went on to play No. 1 singles and doubles for Eastern Michigan University.
+He joined PBI in 1996 and taught in California, Texas, and Arizona before eventually becoming the director of tennis at Caneel Bay Resort in the U.S. Virgin Islands, Arriving at Reynolds in the fall of 2017, he took over an already solidly run program at the Lake Club, where the organized action takes place (there are two other four-court facilities in other parts of the plantation).

 Golf Courses.
 Although I have focused on the tennis, it is the 6½ golf courses that figure heavily into many peoples' decision to vacation or move here.
 Variously designed by Jack Nicklaus, Tom Fazio, Rees Jones, Bob Cupp, and Jim Engh, the courses afford a variety of layouts and challenges for guests and members alike (although the Creek Club, designed by Jim Engh, is members only).
 The Plantation also has a golf academy, a TaylorMade Performance Lab, and a custom club-fitting facility dubbed The Kingdom.